gaehlerm/SoftwareEngineering/README.md

 # 19. Programming Paradigms

+// move this closer to programming languages

 There are several different programming paradigms.
 For several decades Object Oriented (OO) programming was the way to go.
 But it turned out that OO programming has its own problems as well.
 As I already mentioned several times, it is our goal to write code that is easy to understand.
 It is not our goal to write OO code at all costs.
 Procedural or Functional programming are equally valid programming paradigms.
-Nowadays there are also multi paradigm programming languages like python, or even the good old C++, where you can mix these 3 different programming paradigms.
+Nowadays there are also multi paradigm programming languages like Python, or even the good old C++, where you can mix these 3 different programming paradigms.

 ## Object Oriented programming